 How can I validate ideas?

-The most important step to validate ideas is to build an audience of potential customers in your niche.
+The most important step in idea validation is to build an audience of potential customers in your niche.
 Your friends and family almost never fit the bill.
 Their personal relationship with you will bias their feedback, and biased feedback may send you down a misguided or unwise path for your business.

 There are many ways to build an audience.
 Here are a few: